IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Method

 \subsection{3D Reconstruction}

-To improve the system's usability and reduce the modeling's complexity, we seek a compact head model that can easily fit the data while preserving enough details to generate expressive facial animations.
+To enhance system usability and simplify the modeling process, we aim to use a compact head model that balances reduced complexity with sufficient detail to produce expressive facial animations.

-\textbf{FLAME 3D Head Model.} IMUFace uses the FLAME~\cite{li2017learning} model to represent the face in 3D.
-FLAME is a statistical head model that learns from approximately 33,000 3D scans.
-It combines a PCA space for identity shape, simple rotational degrees of freedom for the neck, jaw, and eyeballs, pose-dependent corrective blend shapes, and global expression blend shapes to efficiently represent complex facial geometry and expressions.
-Mathematically, the model is defined as:
+The IMUFace system adopts the FLAME model (2020 version) for 3D facial representation.
+Specifically, the 3D reconstruction is primarily carried out using the FLAME PyTorch framework.
+FLAME is a statistical head model built from a dataset of approximately 33,000 3D scans.
+It efficiently captures complex facial geometries and expressions through a combination of identity PCA space, rotational degrees of freedom for the neck, jaw, and eyes, pose-dependent corrective blend shapes, and global expression blend shapes.
+The model is mathematically represented as (Eq.~\eqref{eq_8}):

-\textbf{Optimization-based Shape Reconstruction.} We employ a series of optimization steps to obtain a 3D face model that closely resembles the user's real expressions.
-First, we perform camera calibration by optimizing the parameters for scale, rotation, and translation to minimize the L2 distance between the 2D projections of the 3D face model's facial landmarks and the user's facial landmarks.
-Second, we optimize the FLAME model parameters (shape, pose, and expression) to further reduce the L2 distance between the 2D projections of the facial landmarks from the 3D face model and the user's facial landmarks.
-Ultimately, we can render the user's 3D face model using the optimal FLAME model parameters.
+A series of optimization steps is implemented to reconstruct a 3D face model that accurately reflects the user's expressions.
+The process begins with camera calibration, where the parameters for scale, rotation, and translation are optimized to minimize the L2 distance between the 2D projections of the 3D model's facial landmarks and the user's facial landmarks.
+Following this, the FLAME model parameters—covering shape ($\vec{\beta}$), pose ($\vec{\theta}$), and expression ($\vec{\psi}$)—are fine-tuned to further reduce the L2 distance between the projected landmarks of the 3D model and the user's facial landmarks.
+This L2-distance-based optimization method enables the model to fully adapt and reconstruct a unique shape that closely matches the target user's facial features.

+Using the optimized FLAME parameters, the user's 3D face model can then be rendered with high accuracy.
+While we customize the shape parameters for each user to capture their unique head geometry, we uniformly apply FLAME's default texture parameters.
+This decision was primarily driven by our application's focus on the dynamic representation of facial expressions and the accuracy of geometric shapes.
+The default texture provides a sufficient basic visual effect while avoiding the additional complexity and data acquisition costs associated with obtaining and fitting individual textures.
+Furthermore, a unified texture simplifies the rendering process, contributing to the system's consistency and robustness.